Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 ## GitHub Webhook

-You can use GitHub webhooks to publish commit information to Hygieia.
-If you use webhooks, you will not need to run the github collector.
+You can use GitHub webhooks to publish commit information to the Feature widget in Hygieia dashboard.
+If you use webhooks, you need not run the github collector.

-Your Github webhook’s payload url should be set to: http://hygieia-base-url/api/commit/github/v3 Select to publish just the “push” events
+Your Github webhook’s payload url should be set to: http://hygieia-base-url/api/commit/github/v3.
+Select to publish just the “push” events.